code-for-montana/pyrs990/README.md

 to do with the filing year.
 An organization might, for example, file its 2016 990 in either 2017 or 2018 (or even later).
 There is a field, described below, called `tax_period` that reflects the filing period.
-In the future, we intend to further abstract this is that it is easier to use.
+In the future, we intend to further abstract this so that it is easier to use.

 The annual index also contains a field called `object_id` that tells